ESIPFed/Governance/ESIP Policies and Procedures/1.0 Corporate/ESIP P&P 1.4 Policy Approval, Amendments, Administration and Compliance.md

 1.3.3 The Chair of the Governance Committee shall modify the revised policy to include the text “This policy was updated on \<date\>.”, where \<date\> is the date that the change was committed to the document.

-This Policy was revised by the ESIP Board of Directors on January 14, 2019.
+This Policy was updated on May 30, 2019.